-In order to receive financial aid (Federal Title IV funds), a student must be making satisfactory academic progress, as defined in the Academic Policies and Regulations section of this catalog.
+In order to receive financial aid, a student must be making satisfactory academic progress, as defined in the Academic Policies and Regulations section of this catalog.

-Eligibility for federal aid from Title IV programs will be evaluated as part of the initial application process and again at the end of each academic year.
+Ēligibility for financial aid will be evaluated as part of the initial application process and again at the end of each academic year.
 In the evaluation process, all grades of W (Withdrawn) and INC (Incomplete) will be counted as credits attempted but not passed.
 Repeated courses will be counted as attempted.
-All entering students are considered to be making satisfactory academic progress until the review at the end of the first academic year.